Obsidian at a glance

 Obsidian is not a tracker.
 It is a knowledge management tool.
 People use it for tracking with plugins, but the fit is uneven:

-• Mobile is functional, not seamless.
-Editing a complex Dataview query or fixing a Tracker config on iOS is possible but painful.
+- Mobile is functional, not frictionless.
+Editing a complex Dataview query on iOS is possible but annoying.
 Logging a simple session word count from a phone is not as quick as it should be.

 For writers who already love Obsidian's flexibility, none of this is fatal.
 For writers who want a tracker that just works the day they sign up, the setup curve is real.